vokac/iam-website/content/en/docs/reference/configuration/_index.md

 # The email address used as the recipient in IAM email notifications
 IAM_NOTIFICATION_ADMIN_ADDRESS=indigo-alerts@localhost

+# Notification policy for account requests.
+The default value is notify-address
+# meaning that notifications just arrive to the email address
+# specified above.
+Set to notify-admins if you want to notify
+# all IAM admins or to notify-address-and-admins to combine the two behaviors
+IAM_NOTIFICATION_ADMIN_NOTIFICATION_POLICY=notify-address

+# Notification policy for group requests.
+Default value notifies both
+# admins and group managers.
+Set to notify-gms if you want to notify only group managers
+IAM_NOTIFICATION_GROUP_MANAGER_NOTIFICATION_POLICY=notify-gms-and-admins

 # Time interval, in milliseconds, between two consecutive runs of IAM notification
 # dispatch task
 IAM_NOTIFICATION_TASK_DELAY=30000